 The streets in Green Ginger Phase 2 are designed to provide a variety of transportation and active transportation options.
-The streets will function to prioritize the needs of pedestrians, cyclists, and transit users while creating comfortable and attractive spaces for social interaction.
+They will prioritize the needs of pedestrians, cyclists, and transit users while creating comfortable and attractive spaces for social interaction.

-All streetscapes designs shall be in keeping with all Town requirements including the following documents:
+All streetscapes designs shall be in keeping with the Town's requirements including the following documents: